NeoKokuxz/NeoKokuxz/README.md

 ## I'm a Full stack developer
 - 🔭  Currently working on an AI project.
-- 🌱  Currently learning about NextJS
+- 🌱  Currently learning about AI designs.
-- 🥅  2025 Goals: Build something useful using AI to help productivity
+- 🥅  2025 Goals: Finsih and ship AI product.
 - ⚡  Fun fact:  EDM musics are the best for coding!

 ### Languages and Tools: